khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 ## 13. Ethics in AI

-We may for example have 1 review, and then several micro-topics

-* language models (from the previous class)
-* routine data science (finances, insurance, predictive policing)
-* AI in social networks, political effects
-* Medical AI
-* Self-driving cars (computer vision)

-Materials:
+Dears, for our last topic this semester, please look through these materials:

 * Automating racism (a really well-made 20 min video): https://www.youtube.com/watch?v=Ok5sKLXqynQ

 * EU proposal on AI regulation: https://www.politico.eu/wp-content/uploads/2021/04/14/AI-Draft.pdf
 * An ongoing controversy of whether it is ML algorithms that are biased, or whether algorithms are agnostic, and it is the data that is suboptimal, and if training on a different "better" data, you would have
-* 🔥 Very recent influential paper on this topic:
-  * Hooker, S. (2021).
+  * 🔥 Very recent influential paper on this topic: Hooker, S. (2021).
 Moving beyond “algorithmic bias is a data problem”.
 Patterns, 2(4), 100241. https://www.cell.com/patterns/fulltext/S2666-3899(21)00061-1
   * Another take (video, 12 minutes): https://www.youtube.com/watch?v=J7CrtblmMnU

 Some practical examples: